 Coach through a crisis with the GROW model

-So, what is coaching in the business world?
-It can be boiled down to three basic behaviors:
+So, what is the GROW model, and how does it relate to coaching in the business world?
+The GROW framework, a popular performance coaching technique, can be boiled down to three basic behaviors:

 - Active listening